psyris page creation help ... tips and explanations

 Q. What should I say about my areas of expertise?

-A. This is where you talk about specific populations, or problems or issues that you deal with.
+This is where you talk about specific populations, or problems or issues that you deal with.
 This is where you describe the problems you are prepared to address.

 Q. What can I put under office information?

-A. This is where you can say anything needing to be said about your practice or your office policies.
+This is where you can say anything needing to be said about your practice or your office policies.
 You can talk about health plans or sliding fee scales, hours of operation or specific location instructions.
 Be certain that you include information about languages other than English in which you provide services.

 This is an unrestricted field.
 You need to decide what needs to be said here.
 You want to provide information that will encourage clients to call, and you want to avoid including information that will turn people away.